martin-eden/Embedded-me_Timestamp/Readme.md

 # What

-(2025-03)
+(2025-03, 2025-08)

-Time interval definition and management for ATmega328/P.
+Time interval definition and management.

+Base is second.
+We scale it to kilo, milli and micro.

-We use fancy record to track time:
+We use record with four fields.
+Each field can hold value from 0 to 999.

 ```
   KiloS [0, 999]